Biology

 Type Gqalpha

 The G-Protein Coupled Receptor Pathway involves growth factors binding to GPCRs, especially those containing Gq protein.
-This activates Gq, which stimulates phospholipase C. Phospholipase C transforms PIP2 to DAG and IP3.
+This activates Gq, which in turn stimulates phospholipase C. Phospholipase C converts PIP2 to DAG and IP3.
 DAG promotes protein kinase C (PKC), which activates transcription factors or other enzymes that stimulate proto-oncogenes.
 IP3 releases calcium, which binds to calmodulin.
 The calcium-calmodulin complex activates kinases, which then trigger transcription factors or enzymes involved in proliferation activation.

 G-Protein Coupled Receptor Pathway-Type Gq alpha